Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Read more: Why Anxious and Avoidant Relationships Feel Addictive.

-Disorganized attachment combines conflicting signals.
+Disorganized attachment creates conflicting signals.

 Read more: Disorganized Attachment in Relationships.

-Secure Attachment After Heartbreak
+Secure Attachment After a Breakup

 Secure attachment doesn’t prevent pain.

-It prevents collapse.
+It prevents emotional collapse.

-You can miss someone without questioning your worth.
+- Miss someone without questioning your worth

 Security doesn’t remove emotion.